Toronto subway: Light metro stock

-An S-series train leaving Kennedy station.
-The S series was used exclusively on Line 3 Scarborough.
+An S-series train leaving Kennedy station on Line 3 Scarborough in 2013.
+The S series was used exclusively on Line 3.
 The train was photographed in its original livery that was used between 1985 and 2015.

 Line 3 Scarborough used 28 S-series trains built by the Urban Transportation Development Corporation (UTDC) in Millhaven, Ontario.
 These Intermediate Capacity Transit System (ICTS) trains were Mark I models, similar in design to the original trains found on the Vancouver SkyTrain and the Detroit People Mover.
 These were the original vehicles on the line and were in service from the line's opening in 1985 to its closure in 2023.
 Because of the trains' age, they were refurbished for operation and initially intended to last until the extension of Line 2 Bloor–Danforth was built.
 In February 2021, the TTC announced plans to accelerate the retirement of Line 3, intending to close it in 2023.
 This was due to delays in planning and construction of the Line 2 extension (which was then projected to open in 2030 at the earliest) along with the increasing difficulty of performing critical maintenance work on the trains.
 Following an initial temporary closure owing to a derailment in July 2023, the TTC decided in August 2023 not to reopen the line.
 The TTC proposed selling some of these trains to the Detroit People Mover, which uses a similar technology in December 2023.
 The sale was finalized in June 2024, with repairs and upgrades paid by the Detroit People Mover.